yiming187/ProtonbaseDemo/README.md

 # ProtonBase Demo

-This repository contains the demo files for ProtonBase (Tacnode), a unified multi-modal database platform that combines relational, JSON, text, geospatial, and vector data types in a single system.
+This repository contains the demo files for ProtonBase, a unified multi-modal database platform that combines relational, JSON, text, geospatial, and vector data types in a single system.

 ## Overview

-ProtonBase (Tacnode) is a next-generation database platform that eliminates data silos by providing a unified solution for all your data needs:
+ProtonBase is a next-generation database platform that eliminates data silos by providing a unified solution for all your data needs:

 - **Instant Lakehouse** - Real-time performance at scale with sub-second analytics
 - **Online Retrieval** - Real-time vector and semantic search with zero-latency updates